READ MORE about chlamydia...

 Other important information about chlamydia

-If you are diagnosed with chlamydia, you’ll need to inform anyone you have had sex with in the last two months.
+If you are diagnosed with chlamydia, you’ll need to inform anyone you have had sex with in the last three months.
 It is important that they are tested and treated too.
 Your nurse of doctor can help you deal with this situation, or read our section on How do I tell a partner?

 You should use condoms or not have sex for seven days after your treatment is finished, so you don’t pass chlamydia on to anyone else.